pmqs/zipdetails/README.md

 The difference between the two options is how aggressive the sequential scan is: `--walk` is optimistic, while `--scan` is pessimistic.

-To underatand the difference in more detail you need to know a bit about how zip file metadata is structured.
+To understand the difference in more detail you need to know a bit about how zip file metadata is structured.
 Under the hood, a zip file uses a series of 4-byte signatures to flag the start of a each of the metadata records it uses.
 When the `--walk` or the `--scan` option is enabled both